ci1xgk/Fellowship_Webpage/Developments.md

 ### Developments
-Development, testing and validatin of new modelling techniques and integrated simulators have been ongoing during the SEAMLESS-WAVE project.
-These include the following:
+Development, testing and validation of new modelling techniques is ongoing during, and include the following:

 [Agent-based food-pedestrian simulator](./Flood_Human_ABM.md)